MahmoudUmbraco/UmbracoDocs/Umbraco-Uno/Uno-pedia/Content-Types/index.md

 ## Sitemap

-The Sitemap content type can only be added a subpage under the root page in the Content tree.
+The Sitemap content type can only be added as a subpage under the root page in the Content tree.
 An item based on this content type is part of the starter/default content, which means it will rarely be necessary to create a new instance of this.

 A sitemap is primarily used to further the SEO of websites.
 It will contain a list of all content and media items on the websites, while also giving search engines details about what type of content each item contains and the relation between them.